Skip to main content

 4. Add cold water or milk to desired strength

-Note: Never whisk matcha with cold water from the start—it won't dissolve properly.
+Note: We never whisk matcha with cold water from the start—it won't dissolve properly.

 The Ritual Mindset

 Traditional matcha preparation is as much about mindfulness as it is about the tea itself.
-Take your time with each step.
+We take our time with each step.
 Notice the color, aroma, and texture.
-This is your moment of calm in a busy day.
+This is our moment of calm in a busy day.

 As the Japanese saying goes: "一期一会" (ichi-go ichi-e) - "one time, one meeting."
 Each bowl of matcha is a unique moment to be savored.